MobinaMhr/Distributed-voice-call-using-WebRTC/CA1/WebRTC_Call/README.md

 The `stop` method halts the audio input process.
 The method first checks if audioSource is initialized, and then calls audioSource->stop(), which stops the audio data capture.

 The `readData` method is designed to read audio data from the device.
+Since the AudioInput class is designed to handle audio capture and encoding, `readData` remains unused in this implementation.
 It uses the `Q_UNUSED` macro for both `data` and `maxLen` parameters, indicating that these parameters are intentionally unused within the function.
 This method simply returns 0.

 The `writeData` responsible for handling and encoding raw audio data, then emitting a signal when the buffer is ready.